java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 If certain arguments don't require transformation, we can skip them by passing `null`.
 It's also possible to skip the rest of the arguments entirely if we only need to transform a subset of them.

-Let's reuse the method handle from the previous section and filter some its arguments before its invocation.
+Let's reuse the method handle from the previous section and filter some of its arguments before invocation.

 ```java
 MethodHandle targetMethodHandle = lookup.findStatic(Example.class, "test",
         MethodType.methodType(void.class, int.class, String.class, long.class, boolean.class));
 ```

-Let's create a method that transforms any `boolean` value by negating it:
+Then we create a method that transforms any `boolean` value by negating it:

 ```java
 private static boolean negate(boolean original) {